sdkatz/LohmannLabFlies/README.md

 A repository of python codes used by the Lohmann Lab to an in our analysis of environmental contaminates

-** File Organization **
+**File Organization**

-Files are divided into two folders processing files and figure files
+Files are divided into two folders processing files and figure files.